JoinMarket-Org/joinmarket-clientserver/docs/PAYJOIN.md

 # to that of our change output, unless there is none in which case this is disabled.
 max_additional_fee_contribution = default

-# this is the minimum satoshis per vbyte we allow in the payjoin
+# This is the minimum sats/vbyte we allow in the payjoin
 # transaction; note it is decimal, not integer.
 min_fee_rate = 1.1

+# For payjoins as sender (i.e. client) to hidden service endpoints,
+# the socks5 configuration:
+onion_socks5_host = localhost
+onion_socks5_port = 9050

-# for payjoin onion service creation, the tor control configuration:
+# For payjoin onion service creation:
+# the tor control configuration:
 tor_control_host = localhost

 # or, to use a UNIX socket
 # control_host = unix:/var/run/tor/control
+# note: port needs to be provided (but is ignored for UNIX socket)
 tor_control_port = 9051

-# for payjoins to hidden service endpoints, the socks5 configuration:
+# the host/port actually serving the hidden service
+# (note the *virtual port*, that the client uses,
+# is hardcoded to 80):
-onion_socks5_host = localhost
+onion_serving_host = 127.0.0.1
-onion_socks5_port = 9050
+onion_serving_port = 8082

 # in some exceptional case the HS may be SSL configured,
 # this feature is not yet implemented in code, but here for the
 # future: